diku-dk/futhark-ppopp19/README.md

     which must also be installed.
 SQLite can be found in the package system of virtually any Linux distribution.

-  * Generating the graphs requires [Matplotlib](https://matplotlib.org/) version 3 for Python, as well as a working LaTeX setup.
-Note that as of this writing, many systems only have Matplotlib 2 preinstalled.
+  * Generating the graphs requires Numpy and [Matplotlib](https://matplotlib.org/) version 2 for Python, as well as a working LaTeX setup.

   * [bc](https://www.gnu.org/software/bc/) is needed for some of the data generation scripts.
 This should be preinstalled (or easily